Team time trial: UK team time trial competition

 From 1970 to 1999, UK amateur cycling club teams, each comprising four riders, competed in an annual national championship run over courses of 100 kilometres (the championship record time of 2:00:07 was achieved in 1993 by a team from North Wirral Velo which included Chris Boardman).
 The championship was reconstituted in 2004, with teams of three riders competing over 50 km courses (the 2005 event was won by the Recycling.co.uk team in a time of 1:01:20).

 Team time trials are also popular during the early parts of the traditional March to September season, though riders are more likely to compete in teams of two or three; distances will tend to be 10 or 25 miles.

-Unique to the UK, the Grand Prix des Gentlemen is a very special event, and rather unique for a two-up time trial.
-First held in 1970 and based on the Parisian cycle race 'Gentlemen à Aulnay'.
+In UK, there is a two-up time trial called the Grand Prix des Gentlemen.
+It was first held in 1970, and is based on the Parisian cycle race 'Gentlemen à Aulnay'.
 The teams of two must include a veteran rider (over the age of 40), who is classed as the ‘Gentleman’, the other rider being the pacer.
-The Gentleman isn't allowed to pass the pacer until 200 yards from the finish line.
-This is a challenging event and often has the older rider making every effort to hold the pace line to save energy and ensure he can contribute for the final pull.
-In the past riders such as Chris Boardman, Bradley Wiggins and Michael Hutchinson have raced the event as the pacer, while Tour de France rider Sean Yates has been the pacer as well as the 'Gentleman'.
+The 'Gentleman' isn't allowed to pass the pacer until 200 yards from the finish line.
+In the past riders such as Chris Boardman, Bradley Wiggins and Michael Hutchinson have raced the event as the pacer, while Tour de France rider Sean Yates has been the pacer, as well as the 'Gentleman'.